Childhood Education (Grades 1-6)

 Note: fingerprinting is also required.

-Candidates wishing to obtain an extension to teach grades 7-9 (middle childhood) must take the following additional courses:
+Candidates wishing to obtain an extension to teach birth to grade 2 must add an early childhood extension.

 Learning Goals & Objectives